jeong0449/FluidArdule/README.md

 - Operate as a standalone MIDI sound module — simply connect a MIDI keyboard and play
 - Support multiple synthesis engines, including **FluidSynth** (SoundFonts) and **Yoshimi**
 - Browse and load SoundFont and Yoshimi presets by category
-- Save and recall persistent User Presets across multiple synthesis engines
+- Save and recall persistent **User Presets** across synthesis engines
-- Support workstation-style **Combi** performance using layering and keyboard split
+- Support workstation-style **Combi** performance with layering and keyboard split
-- Control synthesis and playback through a dedicated Arduino-based hardware interface (UNO-1)
-- Automatically calibrate the 5-button analog keypad with EEPROM-persisted ADC center values
-  - Calibration remains accessible even if keypad navigation becomes unreliable
-  - **ENC + SELECT** long press enters calibration mode
-- Accept MIDI input from USB or DIN (DIN I/O via the UNO-2 MIDI bridge)
+- Accept MIDI input from USB or DIN (via the optional **UNO-2** MIDI bridge)
-- Play Standard MIDI Files through FluidSynth
-- Play audio files (MP3, OGG, WAV, WMA, and other common formats)
+- Play Standard MIDI Files and common audio formats (MP3, OGG, WAV, WMA, and more)
-- Receive Bluetooth audio (A2DP) from phones and tablets through the integrated **Bluetooth Audio** mode
+- Receive Bluetooth audio (A2DP) from phones and tablets
 - Output audio through either an I2S DAC or a USB DAC
-- Mirror internal MIDI performance (live playing and MIDI file playback) to external MIDI devices
+- Mirror live MIDI performance and MIDI file playback to external MIDI sound modules
-- Support external MIDI modules such as the Roland SC-D70 with port-aware routing (Part A / Part B / MIDI)
-- Dynamically display only connected MIDI devices using a device-driven user interface
+- Automatically calibrate the 5-button analog keypad with EEPROM-persisted settings
+- Control the entire system through a dedicated Arduino-based hardware interface (**UNO-1**)
-- Provide a hardware-oriented workflow with quick-access menus, persistent User Presets, sound refresh, MIDI Panic, and context-aware navigation
+- Provide a hardware-oriented workflow with quick-access menus, MIDI Panic, sound refresh, and context-aware navigation

 > **Project status**
 >